Excelencia Policy Agenda

 Guiding Principles

-The following frame is an approach to reassess current federal policies using a Latino lens.
+The following frame is Excelencia’s approach to reassessing current federal policies using a Latino lens.

-• Efficiency in serving traditional students today can limit effectiveness in serving a majority of students tomorrow.
+• Efficiency in serving traditional students today can limit effectiveness in serving a majority of students tomorrow (post-traditional students), and those students are increasingly Latino.

-• Institutions that have a concentration of Latinos must transform to better serve the needs of the students they enroll.
+• Institutions that have a concentration of Latinos must transform to intentionally serve the needs of the students they enroll.

-Excelencia’s policy agenda advocates for policies to increase degree attainment and close equity gaps to accelerate Latino student success based on the current educational realities.
-In working with practitioners this past year, four issues were continually front and center in their daily efforts to support Latino student success: 1) affordability, 2) institutional capacity, 3) retention and transfer, and 4) workforce preparation.
+Excelencia’s policy agenda advocates for accelerating Latino student success to close gaps in degree attainment based on the current profile of Latinos in higher education.
+Four policy issues were continually raised among leading institutions committed to supporting Latino student success: 1) affordability, 2) institutional capacity, 3) retention and transfer, and 4) workforce preparation.

 Recommendations

-To increase Latino student success, policymakers should address affordability, institutional capacity, retention and transfer, and workforce preparation in order to increase degree attainment and close equity gaps to accelerate Latino student success.
+To accelerate Latino student success, policymakers should invest in affordability, institutional capacity, retention and transfer, and workforce preparation strategies and practices.

 Affordability

-Many Latino students adjust their attendance patterns to fit into a financial aid system not built for them.
-Now, the pandemic has resulted in decreased incomes, making it harder to pay for college.
-The following would serve students broadly and would disproportionally benefit Latino students:
+Many Latino students adjust their attendance patterns to leverage financial aid insufficient to their needs.
+Recent economic challenges continue to make it harder to pay for college.
+The following would serve students broadly and would disproportionately benefit Latino students:

-• Strengthen the Pell Grant by doubling the Pell Grant and making it a fully mandatory program.
+• Double the Pell Grant and make it a fully mandatory program.

-• Improve Federal Work-Study by revising the federal campus-based aid distribution formula to more strategically support needy students, reducing administrative burdens to program participation, and increasing funding.
+• Revise the Federal Work-Study distribution formula to more strategically support students with high financial need, reduce administrative burdens to program participation, and increase funding for the program.

 Institutional capacity

-Hispanic-Serving Institutions enroll the overwhelming majority of Latino students, yet are low-resourced and face further budget cuts in the midst of an economic recession.
+Hispanic-Serving Institutions (HSIs) enroll the majority of Latino students, yet are generally low-resourced and underfunded.
 The following recommendations would improve these institutions’ capacity to serve Latino students:

-• Prioritize and significantly increase financial support to institutions serving high numbers of students with financial need and count every student instead of using full-time equivalent.
+• Count every student instead of using full-time equivalent (FTE) to determine eligibility for funding, and significantly increase financial support to institutions serving high numbers of students with financial need.

-• Provide guaranteed funding to all Hispanic-Serving Institutions who meet the eligibility requirements for Title V grants.
+• Provide guaranteed funding to all HSIs who meet the eligibility requirements for Title V grants.

-• Refocus and limit the allowable activities for Title III and V grants to better align with Latino student success and in an online environment.
+• Refocus and limit the allowable activities for Title III and V grants to better align with Latino student success.

-• Improve information about federal investment in Hispanic-Serving Institutions by increasing transparency around grant outcomes.
+• Improve information about federal investment in HSIs by increasing transparency around grant outcomes.

 Retention and transfer

-Latinos are not supported through the postsecondary pathways because they do not follow a traditional pathway—entering postsecondary education right after high school and graduating in four years from the institution where they first enrolled.
-Given the disproportionate vulnerability of Latinos because of the pandemic, these pathways are being further disrupted.
+Latino students represent a post-traditional profile, as do the majority of college students.
+However, many higher education policies prioritize a traditional college pathway - entering postsecondary education college-ready right after high school and graduating in four years from the institution where they first enrolled.
 The following recommendations address college pathways and priorities to retain Latino students:

-• Make transfer efforts an allowable activity for Higher Education Act Title V (Developing Hispanic-Serving Institutions Program) grants.
+• Make transfer efforts an allowable activity in the Higher Education Act, Title V, Part A, Developing Hispanic-Serving Institutions Program.

-• Update federal data to better capture Latino students’ pathways and how federal funding impacts Latino student success.
+• Update federal data to more accurately capture Latino students’ pathways and how federal funding impacts Latino student success.

 • Provide financial incentives to retain Latino students on their path to graduation.